Congress votes to renew landmark domestic violence law

-Congress has voted to renew a 1990s-era law that extends protections to victims of domestic and sexual violence, updating the landmark Violence Against Women Act nearly three years after it lapsed due to Republican opposition.
+Congress has renewed a 1990s-era law that extends protections to victims of domestic and sexual violence, updating the landmark Violence Against Women Act nearly three years after partisan disagreements caused it to lapse.

 It passed this week as part of a $1.5 trillion government funding package and capped years of work by members of the House and Senate.
 It is certain to win the signature of President Joe Biden, who worked on the law during his days in the Senate.

-Note: This story was first published on March 11, 2022.
-It was updated on March 12, 2022, to correct the name of a Texas congresswoman to Sheila Jackson Lee, not Sheila Lee Jackson.